 Marko Maver of Bellona describes the potential to re-use North Sea oil and gas assets as part of a new CCS industry, while highlighting the need to protect infrastructure from decommissioning.
 Read blog Keep up-to-date with ACT Acorn @AcornCCS

 Could legal issues prevent use of North Sea assets?

 This interview with legal expert Joris Gazendam describes an ongoing study of legal enablers or barriers in three European nations, where CCS projects could soon be realised.

-If you’re a CCS researcher based at another Scottish university, your work could benefit from being part of the SCCS partnership.
-Find out more by emailing email@example.com, or call us on 0131 651 4647.
+If you’re a CCS researcher based at a Scottish university, your work could benefit from being part of the SCCS partnership.
+Find out more by emailing firstname.lastname@example.org, or contact a member of the SCCS Team.